Research and Partnerships

 Atria communities across the country are working to explore the untapped human potential in older adults.
 In fact, Atria Woodbridge in Irvine, California, earned a 2011 ICAA Innovators Achievement Award for developing the fun and engaging “Man Cave” program for residents.
 In 2012, we won our second consecutive ICAA Innovators Achievement Award for the interactive Culinary Educational Series developed by Kirk Brooks, our former Director of Culinary Service at Atria Campana del Rio in Tucson, Arizona (now an Executive Director with the company).
 And in 2013, residents at Atria Valley Manor in Tucson collaborated to build their very own rocket!
 The “Rocketry with John” program was officially recognized by the ICAA for its uniqueness and successful launch.
 Meet some of our residents and watch the lift-off here.
 And in 2014, Atria El Camino Gardens in Carmichael, California, received an ICAA Innovators Achievement Award for their “Good Samaritan Outreach Club” – an extensive volunteer program that provides residents with opportunities to support the local community.

-We've partnered with the equal rights advocate and 20-time Wimbledon® champion to promote the many benefits of maintaining an active lifestyle.
-As our Active Aging Ambassador, Billie Jean shares our belief that we're all meant to stay connected, work together and support each other as we continue to explore, learn and try new things.
+We’ve partnered with the equal rights advocate and 20-time Wimbledon® champion to promote the many benefits of maintaining an active lifestyle.
+As our Well-Being Coach, Billie Jean shares our belief that we’re all meant to stay connected, work together and support each other as we continue to explore, learn and try new things.
 Billie Jean was first introduced to Atria as a family member of one of our residents.
 Click here to learn more.

 Younger Next Year: The New Science of Aging with Dr. Henry Lodge